mentalmodelsdaily/mentalmodelsdaily.github.io/_posts/2020-04-12-seekingWisdom.md

 * __*Predictions*__ - Overestimating predictive ability or using unknowable factors in making predictions.

     - Nobody can forecast interest or currency rates, the GDP, turning points in the economy, the stock market, etc. Massive amounts of information don't help.

+    - "We try and predict what individual investments will swim well in relation to the tide.
+And then we tend to accept the effects of the tide as those effects fall." - Charles Munger

 [Back to contents](#contents)